-Although we don’t have the definitive answer to the question “What is the best mattress for fibromyalgia?”, these five recommendations all represent top-tier choices.
+Although we don’t have a definitive answer, these five recommendations all represent top-tier choices.
 What’s more is that, with the generous trial period many of these brands offer, you can do a little trial and error!

-A new mattress alone will not combat fibromyalgia and its symptoms.
-Investing in the best mattress for you and your needs, however, along with implementing other lifestyle changes, can help you rest better, wake better and feel better.
+A new mattress alone will not cure fibromyalgia and its symptoms, but investing in the most suitable mattress for you and your needs, along with implementing other lifestyle changes, can help you rest better, wake better, and feel better.

 Side sleepers are likely to consider the innovative Nolah Original 10 the best mattress for fibromyalgia.
 This brand is known for developing its own technology: Nolah Airform.
 An alternative to memory foam, Nolah Airfoam is soft, temperature-neutral, and touted to provide superior pressure relief, especially on the back and hips.

 Made in the United States, Nolah also offers a Signature 12 model and 120-day trial.

 Plus 2 Free Pillows!